Ecostate Maps and the SageCon Landscape Planning Tool

 • Slightly different color scheme to better convey the relationships between ecostates, in particular changing state B-D to a color more similar to B. An alternative visualization option (in a layer file available upon request) may be more conducive for users with common types of colorblindness.

-• Juniper: low-mid cover & Juniper: high cover renamed to Trees: low-mid cover & Trees: high cover to reflect the fact that these ecostates cover all areas with trees, not just juniper.
+• Juniper: low-mid cover & Juniper: high cover renamed to Trees: low-mid cover & Trees: high cover to reflect the fact that ecostates map all areas with trees, not just juniper.
 Also note that a new Conifer Threat Map is available on the Landscape Planning Tool to complement the ecostate map with more information in areas with conifer encroachment.

 • Simplified attributes table for ease of use.